reverbexe/2025-CBSE-10th-Extract/README.md

 # 🛠️ Installation & Usage

-- Go to the "Packages" page and download the files
+- Go to the "Releases" page and download the files
+- Extract the files
 - Double click on "run.bat"

 # ⚠️ Disclaimer